babybuddy/babybuddy/CONTRIBUTING.md

 this command for production deployments.
 Gulp also passes along non-overlapping arguments for this command, e.g. `--no-input`.

+#### `compilemessages`

+Executes Django's `compilemessages` management task.
+See [django-admin compilemessages](https://docs.djangoproject.com/en/dev/ref/django-admin/#compilemessages) for more details about other options and functionality of this command.

 #### `coverage`

 Create a test coverage report.
 See [`.coveragerc`](.coveragerc) for default